LISA and $\gamma$-ray telescopes as multi-messenger probes of a first-order cosmological phase transition: The magnetic field evolution and the IGMF today

-The range of IGMF parameters corresponding to a field strength at recombination that could help alleviating the Hubble tension via baryon clumping \citep{Jedamzik:2020krr,Galli:2021mxk}, is particularly interesting.
-It is indicated by the label GPJB 22 and the red interval in Fig.~\ref{fig:B_limits}, if one assumes that the Alfv\'enic speed determines the final values at recombination \citep{Banerjee:2004df}; and by the black interval if one considers the relevant time scale to be that of reconnection \citep{Hosking:2022umv}.
-We find that, for \textit{almost any} beyond-Standard-Model scenario resulting in a first-order phase transition that produces a SGWB detectable by LISA, there exists some fractional helicity $h$ for which the magnetic field generated at the phase transition evolves into a sufficient strength at recombination to induce sufficient baryon clumping and help alleviating the Hubble tension.
-In this case, by combining a possible estimation of the magnetic field at recombination inferred from CMB data, with the other possible estimation inferred from the detection of a SGWB with LISA, one could fix the start and end points of the evolutionary path of the magnetic field and, in this way, provide a measurement of the initial helicity of the field.
+The range of IGMF parameters that correspond to a field strength in recombination that could help alleviate the Hubble tension via baryon clumping \citep{Jedamzik:2020krr,Galli:2021mxk}, is particularly interesting.
+It is indicated by the GPJB 22 label and the red interval in Fig.~\ref{fig:B_limits}, if one assumes that the Alfv\'enic speed determines the final values at recombination \citep{Banerjee:2004df}; and by the black interval if one considers the relevant timescale to be that of reconnection \citep{Hosking:2022umv}.
+We find that for almost any beyond-the-Standard-Model scenario resulting in a first-order phase transition that produces an SGWB detectable by LISA, there exists some fractional helicity $h$, for which the magnetic field generated at the phase transition evolves into a sufficient strength at recombination to induce enough baryon clumping and to help alleviate the Hubble tension.
+In this case, by combining a possible estimation of the magnetic field at recombination inferred from CMB data, with the other possible estimations inferred from the detection of a SGWB with LISA, one could fix the start and end points of the evolutionary path of the magnetic field and, in this way, provide a measurement of the initial helicity of the field.